marklauter/tdd/notes.md

 ### Unit Tests
 A unit is the smallest testable part of an application or domain context.
 A unit might be a function, class, or small set of codependent classes like `LinkedList` and `LinkedListNode`.

 So, a unit test evaluates the behavior of a unit in isolation.
-Validating behavior is the what not the why.
+Behavior evaluation is the what not the why.
 I'll cover the why later.

 ### Test Tools
   - C#: [Xunit](https://xunit.net/)